stumpapp/stump/apps/docs/pages/guides/basics/books.md

 #### Age rating

 The age rating field can be used in-conjunction with [access controls](/guides/access-control) to restrict access to books based on their age rating.
 There are a **LOT** of different age rating systems, and Stump does not currently support all of them, so be sure to review the [age restriction](/guides/access-control#age-restrictions) section for more information.

+## Sorting

+Stump does not support natural sorting at this time.
+It is [being investigated](https://github.com/stumpapp/stump/issues/733) for a future release, though.
+This means that you should ensure to pad your numbers with leading zeros (e.g., `001`, `010`, etc) when naming your files.
+The general rule of thumb is to pad the numbers enough so that they are all the same length (e.g., `001`, `002`, `010`, `100`, etc) within an entire series.
+So if a series goes into the 1000s, you should pad the numbers to at least four digits (e.g., `0001`, `0010`, `0100`, `1000`, etc).